 What we do know, however, is that we sure don’t want the religious affiliation.
 Religion has become a fraught word.
 In 1972, 5% of the population was religiously unaffiliated.
 Today, it’s 23% and climbing.
-Our religious institutions have struggled mightily under the weight of their gospels, the all-too human qualities of their leaders, and their shocking and self-serving attempts to hide their behavior.
+Our religious institutions have struggled mightily under the weight of their gospels, the all-too-human qualities of their leaders, and their shocking and self-serving attempts to hide their behavior.
 We don’t trust them.
 They’ve lost their moral authority.

 Here’s the problem with our apathy: There are no qualified candidates to fill the void that our religious institutions have abdicated.
 As we have distanced ourselves from religion, is it a coincidence that we have also been losing our moral grounding?
 Who are we?
 What do we worship?
 Do we believe in America anymore?
-We’re standing by helplessly as our government and corporations destroy our health and our environment, devalue the importance of the family, undermine parents, weaken the doctor-patient relationship, and enrich ever smaller numbers of the obscenely rich at the expense of a vanishing middle class.
+We’re standing helplessly by as our government and corporations destroy our health and our environment, devalue the importance of the family, undermine parents, weaken the doctor-patient relationship, and enrich ever-smaller numbers of the obscenely rich at the expense of a vanishing middle class.
 More than ever, Americans don’t read or watch the news.
 We struggle to talk about the things that matter in our communities.
 In any given election, as many as half of us don’t even vote.

 This is not hypothetical.
 It’s happening right now.

-Religious in nature means it is a matter in question that can’t be answered exclusively with the intellect or in a textbook.
+“Religious in nature” means it is a matter in question that can’t be answered exclusively with the intellect or in a textbook.
 It’s bigger than that and requires inspiration from a higher power.
-Being vegan because you think it is healthy is not a religious belief.
-Being vegan because it violates a deeply held belief that we should not prematurely kill animals for our consumption or pleasure is “religious in nature” and this belief can be protected whether you hold a religious affiliation or view yourself as religious or you belong to an organized religion that does not share this belief.
+Being vegan because you think it’s healthy is not a religious belief.
+Being vegan because it violates a deeply held belief that we should not prematurely kill animals for our consumption or pleasure is considered “religious in nature” and this belief can be protected whether or not you hold a religious affiliation or view yourself as religious or belong to an organized religion that does not share this belief.

-The first of all amendments to the Constitution could not be more clear in its intent and importance: a law to protect the legitimacy and integrity of all citizens to worship in a manner agreeable to the dictates of his own conscience, without interference or scrutiny.
+The first of all amendments to the Constitution could not be clearer in its intent and importance: a law to protect the legitimacy and integrity of all citizens to worship in a manner agreeable to the dictates of his own conscience, without interference or scrutiny.

-Stand with us to say we will not allow the foundation of religious freedom to disappear in America.
+Stand with us to say, “We will not allow the foundation of religious freedom to disappear in America.”
 Sign the petition to tell your elected officials that you will vote for men and women who affirm the preservation of religious freedom.